Responsibilities of the supervisor

 - The supervisor should nominate appropriate examiners well in advance of the thesis being submitted, bearing in mind that all nominations require faculty approval before they can be appointed.
 Failure to do so will lead to delays in dispatching the student’s thesis and arranging the viva examination.

-- The supervisor should read and comment on a draft of the complete thesis before submission.
+- The supervisor should read and comment on drafts of the thesis before submission.

 - The supervisor should ensure that the student understands the procedures for the submission and examination of the thesis and should assist the student in preparing for the oral examination, including offering a mock viva.